kelliwolf17/FInal_Project/README.md

 # Machine Learning Model

-The code for our model can be found in the file: seg2_ml_model.ipynb.
+The code for our model can be found in the file: seg3_ml_model.ipynb.
 Luckily, for our model, we had a pretty clean dataset to work with (diabetes.csv), so there was very little pre-processing to take care of.

 Our main question when beginning this project was "What risk factors are the strongest indicators of diabetes?"
-Therefore, we decided to use each of the risk factors as the features of the model and running them against the outcome (diabetes or no diabetes).
+Therefore, we decided to use each of the risk factors as the features of the model (X) and using the outcome as the Y (diabetes or no diabetes).

 There was data on 768 subjects so we had 768 rows of data.
-We decided to train the model with the first 650 subjects (our training set), while using the remaining 118 subjects to test the model (our testing set).
+We decided to train the model with 75% of the data, while using the remaining 25% to test the model (our testing set).
 The model uses the training set to learn from it then uses the testing dataset to assess the performance of the model.
+We split our data into training and testing data using the X_train, X_test, y_train, y_test module from sklearn.

 We decided to use a logistic regression model because it primarily predicts binary outcomes (there are only two outcomes).
 In this case, the model will predict whether the subject has diabetes or does not have diabetes.
 It takes multiple variables to arrive at one of two destinations.
 It analyzes the available data, and when presented with new data, mathematically determines its probability of belonging to a class.